When Love Comes (2010 film): Cast

-Original soundtrack
+Soundtrack

-The original soundtrack of When Love Comes is composed by Wu Rui-Ran, a celebrated Taiwanese composer in both Europe and Asia.
+The original soundtrack of When Love Comes was composed by Wu Rui-Ran, a celebrated Taiwanese composer in both Europe and Asia.
 Wu Rui-Ran is also an accordionist in a tango orchestra and serves as the music director of a theater company.
-When Love Comes's original soundtrack, featuring instruments such as piano, strings, and accordion, recreates the melancholic atmosphere depicted in the film.
-The theme song "The Other Side" is produced by Lin Shang-De, who also writes the lyrics and music for the song, and performed by the newcomer actress, Lee Yi-Chieh.
+The film's soundtrack, featuring instruments such as piano, strings, and accordion, creates a melancholic atmosphere.
+Its theme song "The Other Side" was produced by Lin Shang-De, who also wrote the lyrics and music for the song, and was performed by the newcomer actress, Lee Yi-Chieh.